Identification

 What is the physical form of Geocel® 3300® Professional Grade Polyurethane Sealant Aluminum Gray?

-Geocel® 3300® Professional Grade Polyurethane Sealant Aluminum Gray is a liquid. appearing as not available. with not available. color.
+Geocel® 3300® Professional Grade Polyurethane Sealant Aluminum Gray is a liquid. appearing as liquid. with not available. color.
 It has not available. odor.

 What is the solubility of Geocel® 3300® Professional Grade Polyurethane Sealant Aluminum Gray?